franczeskaf/ios101-CapstoneProject/README.md

 - User receives recommended outfit suggestions based on weather
 - User can save the trip and outfit recommendation locally (UserDefaults)
 - User can view a list of saved trips in a TableView
+- User can tap a trip in saved list to see details

 #### Optional Nice-to-have Stories
-- User can customize or edit outfit recommendations before saving
-- User can view weather-related outfit icons or images
-- User can pick a trip date using a calendar
+- User can swipe to delete a trip
-- User can edit name/email on a Profile tab
+- User can swipe to pin/unpnin a trip
-- User can delete or re-plan existing trips
+- Confirmation alert after saving a trip
+- Profile Screen displayes image, name, and email
 ---

 ### 2. Screen Archetypes

 - **Trip List Screen**
   - User can view all saved trips with location, destination type, weather, and outfit details
+  - Delete/pin using swipe actions
+  - Tap to view details

 - **Add Trip Screen**
   - User can enter a city and select destination type using segmented control
+  - "Get Outfit" button trigger weather + outfit logic

 - **Weather & Outfit Suggestion Screen**
   - User can view weather forecast and receive tailored outfit ideas
+  - "Save Trip" button persists data to UserDefaults

 - **Trip Detail Screen**
-  - User can see full trip details including outfit breakdown
+  - User can see full trip details including outfit breakdown; Location, weather, outfit, type

 - **User Profile Screen**
   - User can view/edit their profile info (name, email), saved using UserDefaults